Are you on the lookout for things to do in Tijuana, Mexico?

 Try Local Tequila

-Available in Tijuana is a vast array of tasting tours.
+Nothing compared to actually visiting Tequila but available in Tijuana is a vast array of tasting tours.
 None of which match the sheer popularity and esteem as the tequila tasting.

 You’ll learn the history and traditions, how they are made, and of course, get to taste the finest spirits around!